-- In accordance with the provisions of the Greater Flagstone Urban Development Area Development Scheme (October 2011) (Development Scheme), building work and operational work are exempt development where in accordance with, or associated with, this Plan of Development (PoD). - All relevant provisions of this PoD must be satisfied prior to the issuance of a Building Approval.
-The provisions of the Development Scheme will apply where development does not comply with all provisions of the Plan of Development. - The Development Scheme definitions prevail over all other planning instruments to the extent of any inconsistency.
+- In accordance with the provisions of the Greater Flagstone Urban Development Area Development Scheme (October 2011) (Development Scheme), building work and operational work are exempt development where in accordance with, or associated with, this Plan of Development (PoD). - All relevant provisions of this PoD must be satisfied prior to the issuance of a Building Approval. - The provisions of the Development Scheme will apply where development does not comply with all provisions of the Plan of Development. - The Development Scheme definitions prevail over all other planning instruments to the extent of any inconsistency

-- All development is to be undertaken in accordance with the Development - Approval 2.
-Nominated building location envelopes may be constrained by future easements and/or servic - Where allotments are so marked on Area 1: Plan of Development Envelope Plans, residential buildings must be designed and constructed to comply with AS3671-1998 Acoustics Road Traffic Noise Intrusion Building, Sitting and Construction (floor-plan specific acoustic design) or as per acceptable forms of construction from OCC MP44 Buildings in a Transport Noise Corridor.
+- All development is to be undertaken in accordance with the Development Approval.
+18 Nominated building location envelopes may be constrained by future easements and/or services.
+2. - Where allotments are so marked on ROL 1: Plan of Development Envelope 3 Plans, residential buildings must be designed and constructed to comply with AS3671-1989 Acoustics - Road Traffic Noise Intrusion - Building, Siting and Construction (floor-plan specific acoustic design) or as per acceptable forms of construction from QDC MP4.4 - Buildings in a Transport Noise Corridor.
 Refer to the approved Noise Impact Assessment for further information.

-- Setbacks are as per Table 4: Plan of Development Table House (Detached) (Table 4), unless specified otherwise on this sheet.
-5 - (table 4), unless specialed onterwise on this sitest.
-The permitted location of built to boundary walls are indicated on the Area 1: Plan of Development Envelope Plans.
-Built to boundary walls are not mandatory.
-Where built to boundary walls are not adopted, side setbacks shall be in accordance with the requirements of the Non-Built to Boundary Setbacks norminated in Table 4.
-All boundary setbacks are measured to the wall of the structure.
-6 - 8 - The dwelling and associated projections (gutters etc.) must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism).
-9 - Conter that built to boundary walls, the outside face of the fascia, or the roof structure where there is no fascia, or attached sunhoods or the like (not including retractable blinds, fixed screens, raimwater fittings, or ornamental attachments) is permitted to extend 600mm within the prescribed setback, however cannot encroach closer than 450mm from the boundary.
-The length of the built to boundary wall is not to exceed 50% of the lot depth, or 15.0m, whichever is the greatest.
-10. - For corner lots (excluding a corner intersecting with a laneway), no building or structure over 2m high is built within a 6m x 6m truncation at the corner of two road frontages (refer Table 4). - The primary street frontage elevation is to be articulated to reduce the mass of the building by one or more of the following: 12.
+- Setbacks are as per Table 4: Plan of Development Table House (Detached) (Table 4), unless specified otherwise on this sheet. - The permitted location of built to boundary walls are indicated 5. - on the ROL 1: Plan of Development Envelope Plans. - Built to boundary walls are not mandatory.
+Where built to boundary walls are not adopted, side setbacks shall be in accordance with the requirements 6 of the Non-Built to Boundary Setbacks nominated in Table 4. - All boundary setbacks are measured to the wall of the structure. - The dwelling and associated projections (gutters etc.) must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism). - Other than built to boundary walls, the outside face of the fascia, or the roof structure where there is no fascia, or attached sunhoods or the like (not including retractable blinds, fixed screens, rainwater fittings, or ornamental attachments) is permitted to extend 600mm within the prescribed setback, however cannot encroach closer than 450mm from the boundary. - 10.
+The length of the built to boundary wall is not to exceed 50% of the lot depth, or 15.0m, whichever is the greatest. - For corner lots (excluding a corner intersecting with a laneway), 11. no building or structure over 2m high is built within a 6m x 6m truncation at the corner of two road frontages (refer Table 4). - The primary street frontage elevation is to be articulated to reduce the mass of the building by one or more of the following a.
+Windows recessed into the façade

-- a. b. - Window's recessed into the façade Balconies, porches or verandans Window hoods Shadow lines created on the building through minor changes in the façade (100mm minimum). - Entrance porticoes may be located closer to the property boundary than stated in Table 4, provided that the portico: - Is located no less than 14 m from the front property boundary, Does not exceed maximum height of 4.5m, Does not exceed a width of 3.0m; and The portico remains open and not enclosed. a. b
+- b. - Balconies, porches or verandahs Window hoods Shadow lines created on the building through mid. nor changes in the façade (100mm minimum) - 13.
+Entrance porticoes may be located closer to the property - boundary than stated in Table 4, provided that the portico: a.
+Is located no less than 1.4m from the front property boundary, b.
+Does not exceed maximum height of 4.5m, c.
+Does not exceed a width of 3.0m; and d.
+The state of the stat

+- c. d.
+The portico remains open and not enclosed